 Please note that this is not a beginner's guide to Knickerbocker genealogy.
-The starting point for all studies of the Knickerbockers should be William Van Alstyne's series in NYGB&R. "The Knickerbocker Family" by William Van Alstyne is easily found using Google.
+The starting point for all studies of the Knickerbockers should be William Van Alstyne's series in NYGB&R. "The Knickerbocker Family" is easily found using Google.
+For example, the family website knic.com has the full Van Alstyne study.